pbmundas/library/_posts/2025-07-30-Threat-Hunting-Exercise-Analyzing-AWS-S3-Honeypot-Bucket-Logs.md

 - **Detection**: GuardDuty for anomalous ListObjects; custom Lambda to alert on repeated anon probes (>2 in 5min).
 - **Pro Tip**: Use honeytokens in buckets (e.g., fake creds file) to track exfil.
 Baseline: <1 probe/day normal; >5 = alert.
 Chain to T1078.004 (cloud account abuse).

 Hypothesis **confirmed**—S3 bucket scanning campaign!
 These are low-effort probes for easy wins.
 In your SOC, IP grouping would flag clusters.
-Share a real CloudTrail snippet?
-On to Module 10: Scaling hunts with automation.